 According to an in-depth study on traffic accidents in the Kansas City region, distracted driving kills an average of 33 people in the area every year.
 It causes serious injuries to an average of 366 more.
 Distracted driving is a serious issue that plagues the streets of Kansas and Missouri.
 These statistics refer to all forms of distraction, not just texting.
 However, texting is a significant contributor to distracted driving crashes.
 So significant, in fact, that both states have passed texting and driving laws:

 According to the National Highway Traffic Safety Administration (NHTSA), reading one text takes your eyes off the road for an average of five seconds.
-Driving at 55 miles per hour, this is the equivalent of traveling the length of football field blindfolded.
-This puts into perspective how dangerous texting and driving is and how quickly it can result in a deadly accident.
+Driving at 55 miles per hour, this is the equivalent of traveling the length of a football field blindfolded.
+This puts into perspective how dangerous texting and driving is and how quickly it can result in a deadly car accident.
 Drivers who cause accidents while texting may be guilty of negligence, even if the activity is technically legal.
-Texting and driving creates an unreasonable risk of harm to drivers and others on the roadway.
+Texting and driving create an unreasonable risk of harm to drivers and others on the roadway.

 After a car accident in Kansas City, don’t be surprised if the other driver doesn’t admit fault.
-This is a typical reaction, and one that insurance companies and attorneys recommend.
+This is a typical reaction and one that insurance companies and attorneys recommend.
 An investigation of the crash can assign fault and liability after the fact using phone records, eyewitness statements, and accident recreations.
 Retaining a trusted team of Kansas City personal injury attorneys can put these resources within your reach and increase the odds of proving another driver was texting at the time of your collision.
 Contact Wendt Law Firm P.C., for a free case evaluation in KC.